 The team has a long standing collaboration with the Institute of Biomedical Engineering and shares facilities with the NDORMS trauma research team who are also based at the Kadoorie Centre for Critical Care Research & Education.
 The team also works closely with researchers from the Health Experiences Research Group and Oxford Simulation, Teaching and Research Centre on a number of studies.

 The group works alongside the Oxford University Hospitals NHS Foundation Trust adult intensive care teams at both the Churchill and John Radcliffe Hospitals.
 We are currently able to offer short-term research secondments for nursing staff in the adult ICU.
 These allow clinical staff to maintain their nursing skills whilst offering the opportunity to gain an insight into research activities.

 Recent research partnerships with Oxehealth and the Virtual Acoustics and Audio Engineering group at the University of Southampton are enabling new technology to be tested in the hospital environment.

 Kadoorie Research Blog

-Visit the Critical Care Research Group Blog for Monthly updates on projects and insight into life working within critical and acute care research.
+Visit the Critical Care Research Group Blog for insight into life working within critical and acute care research.